 100 Things to See In Tropical North Queensland builds on the library of 100 Things To See guides by Exploring Eden Media.
 Travellers venturing into the north-western corner of Australia can also explore like a local using 100 Things To See In The Kimberley, by local guide Scotty Connell.
 Building on a lifetime exploring his wild backyard, Scotty takes readers to his 100 favourite places.

-100 Things To See In Tropical North Queensland goes on sale April 1 in all good bookstores, or from tourist hubs in TNQ.
-Pre-order here, before March 25, 2020 and get free shipping within Australia.
-It costs $29.95.
+100 Things To See In Tropical North Queensland is available in all good bookstores, or from tourist hubs in Tropical North Queensland.